-Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments Regulation.
+Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments requirements for accreditation and market surveillance relating to the marketing of products and repealing Regulation (EEC) No ensure the accuracy and completeness of the monitoring and reporting by companies and the compliance with this Regulation.
 1. [1] Regulation (EC) No 765/2008 of the European Parliament and of the Council of 9 July 2008 setting out the requirements for accreditation and market surveillance relating to the marketing of products and repealing Regulation (EEC) No 339/93 (OJ L 218, 13.8.2008, p.
+30). the fleet for which they perform verification activities under this Regulation.
+Verification should ensure the accuracy and completeness of the monitoring and reporting by companies and the compliance with this Regulation.
+1. [1] Regulation (EC) No 765/2008 of the European Parliament and of the Council of 9 July 2008 setting out the requirements for accreditation and market surveillance relating to the marketing of products and repealing Regulation (EEC) No 339/93 (OJ L 218, 13.8.2008, p.
 30).
-Recital 2 29 39 (29) Based on the data and information monitored and reported by companies, the verifiers should calculate and establish the yearly average greenhouse gas intensity of energy used on-board by a ship and the ship's balance with respect to the limit, including any compliance surplus or deficit, as well as the respect of the requirements to use on-shore power supply at berth.
-The verifier should notify this information to the company concerned.
-Where the verifier is the same entity as the verifier for the purpose of Regulation (EU) 2015/757, such notification could be done together with the verification report under that Regulation.
-Such information should be then reported by the company concerned to the Commission.
-(29) Based on the data and information monitored and reported by companies, the verifiers should calculate and establish the yearly average greenhouse gas-GHG intensity of energy used on-board by a ship and the ship's balance with respect to the limit, including any compliance surplus or deficit, as well as the respect of the requirementsobligation to use onshore power supply at berthOPS.
-The verifier should notify thisthat information to the company concerned.
-Where the verifier is the same entity as the verifier for the purposepurposes of Regulation (EU) 2015/757, such notification could be done together with the verification report under that
+Recital 2 29 I 39 (29) Based on the data and information monitored and reported by companies, the verifiers should calculate and establish the yearly average greenhouse gas intensity of energy used on-board by a ship and the ship's balance with respect to the limit, including any compliance surplus or deficit, as well as the respect of the requirements to use (29) Based on the data and information monitored and reported by companies, the verifiers should calculate and establish the yearly average greenhouse gas- GHG intensity of energy used on-board by a ship and the ship's balance with respect to the limit, including any compliance (29) Based on the data and information monitored and reported by companies, the verifiers should calculate and establish the yearly average greenhouse gas GHG intensity of